Yana Plateau: Geography

 The Yana Plateau is located in the middle basin of the Yana River.
 The Yana Plateau is limited by the Nendelgin Range, part of the Chersky Range to the northeast and by the Verkhoyansk Range to the southwest, connecting both mountain regions.

 Together with the Elgi Plateau to the south, it is part of the Yana–Oymyakon Highlands with which it forms a tectonic continuum.
 However, there is no clear geomorphological boundary with the Elgi Plateau.
 The average elevations of the plateau surface are between 450 m and 800 m.
-Individual mountain massifs with elevations up to 1500 m rise above the plateau; the highest point is the 1770 m highest summit of the Arga-Billyakh Massif, located at 66°40′41″N 135°26′23″E between the Adycha and its tributary Borulakh.
+Individual mountain massifs with elevations up to 1500 m rise above the plateau; the highest point is the 1770 m highest summit of the Arga-Billyakh massif, located at 66°40′41″N 135°26′23″E between the Adycha and its tributary Borulakh.

 Hydrography

 Generally rivers flow across the Yana Plateau from the south to the north, including the Yana River with its tributary Adycha and its tributaries Derbeke, Nelgese and Tuostakh, as well as the Sartang, Dulgalakh and Bytantay, among others.
 The Tykakh has its sources in the NW part of the plateau.
-The middle courses of the Derbeke and the Nelgese, tributaries of the Adycha flowing northwards across the Yana Plateau, have swamps and numerous lakes, including Lake Emanda (Эмандьа), the largest lake in the area.
+The middle courses of the Derbeke and the Nelgese, tributaries of the Adycha flowing northwards across the Yana Plateau, have swamps and numerous lakes, including Emanda (Эмандьа), the largest lake in the area.